MicrosoftDocs/power-automate-docs/articles/getting-started.md

     :::image type="content" source="media/getting-started/missing-parameters.png" alt-text="Screenshot of the Copilot designer.":::

-1. Use the folder icon in the Onedrive action to choose the folder where you're checking for new file.
+1. Use the folder icon in the OneDrive action to choose the folder where you're checking for new file.

     :::image type="content" source="media/getting-started/folder-icon.png" alt-text="Screenshot of the folder icon in the OneDrive action.":::